-The database AVES concerns the bird collections of the Museum national d'Histoire naturelle de Paris.
+Two databases concern the bird collections of the Muséum national d'Histoire naturelle de Paris.

 The herbarium of the museum, referred to by code PC, includes a large number of important collections amongst its 2 000 000 cryptogams (algae, bryophyta, fungi and lichens) specimens.
 These collections are constitued by a general herbarium and numerous particular collections.
 Among these last, Allorge, Bescherelle, Bourdot & Galzin, Heim, Hue, Montagne, Romagnesi, Sauvageau, Thuret & Bornet herbaria.

 The French National Herbarium, estimated at 8 million

 but particularly in France, Francophone Africa, New Caledonia,

 Madagascar, Southeast Asia, in French Guiana .

 It also has important collections in light of the history of botany:

 Tournefort, Jussieu, Lamarck, Adanson, and those of famous travelers

 The designation at CITES is FR 75A.
 It publishes Adansonia, a botanica…

 This database PALAEO concerns the fossil collections of the Muséum national d'Histoire naturelle of Paris.
 It comprises information on all groups of animals, plants and microfossils, and on several preparations for anatomy / histology studies, and includes also ichnology records.
 These historical collections gathered from the beginning of the 18th century with the birth of palaeontology until now, shelter numerous type and figured fossil specimens and other which in total represent more than 7 m…